enekomtz1/Front-End_Projects/1-JavaScript_Algorithms/5-TitleCaseConverter/README.md

 - **Easy Integration**: Can be easily integrated into any JavaScript project.

 ## Contributors
-This function is currently maintained by the original author.
-Contributions for improvement or bug fixing are welcome.
+This project is currently maintained by a single developer.
+New contributors are welcome to propose changes or enhancements by submitting pull requests or issues on the project's repository.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).